-The idea becomes more sound when the study is conducted by considering two other verses that contain the expression "ummah wahidah," which is interpreted as "religious unity," namely Q.S.
+The idea becomes sounder when the study is conducted by considering two other verses that contain the expression "ummah wahidah," which is interpreted as "religious unity," namely Q.S.
 Al-Mukminun, 23: 52 and Al-Anbiya', 21: 92.
-This type of contextual interpretation was not carried out by previous interpreters.
+Previous interpreters did not carry out this type of contextual interpretation.
 In general, earlier Qur'anic interpreters, when interpreting Q.S.
-Ali 'Imran, 3: 19, did not mean the word with al-millah (religion), but rather with an active noun, such as al-tha'ah wa al-dzillah (obedience and humility) by al-Thabary57 (w.
-923 CE), al-jaza' (reward) and al-tha'ah (obedience) by al-Razy (n.d.) (w.
-1210 CE), and al-tha'ah (obedience) and al-millah (religion) by al-Qurthuby58 (w.
+Ali' Imran, 3: 19, did not mean the word with al-millah (religion), but rather with an active noun, such as al-tha'ah wa al-dzillah (obedience and humility) by al-Thabary (w.
+923 CE), al-jaza' (reward) and al-tha'ah (obedience) by al-Razy (n.d.) (d.
+1210 CE), and al-tha'ah (obedience) and al-millah (religion) by al-Qurthuby (w.
 1273 CE).

-Meanwhile, relatively detailed explanations of the works can be found in the interpretations of the word al-Islam.
-With each approach, the previous interpretations can be divided into three groups, (1) interpretation of al-Islam with a linguistic approach, (2) interpretation of al-Islam as the religion of the prophets, and (3) interpretation of al-Islam as a religion brought by Prophet Muhammad saw.
+Meanwhile, relatively detailed explanations of the works can be found in the interpretations of the word al- $Isl\bar{a}m$ .
+With each approach, the previous interpretations can be divided into three groups, (1) interpretation of al- $Isl\bar{a}m$ with a linguistic approach, (2) interpretation of al- $Isl\bar{a}m$ as the religion of the prophets, and (3) interpretation of al-Islām as a religion brought by Prophet Muhammad saw.